-When you constantly push out valuable content for your orders, you establish trust in their hearts for your brand.
+When you constantly push out valuable content for your readers, you establish trust in their hearts for your brand.

-Valuable contents make you appear as an authority in your niche, and it positions you as someone who has so much knowledge about a particular subject matter.
+Valuable content makes you appear as an authority in your niche, and it positions you as someone who has so much knowledge about a particular subject matter.

 Content writing serves the purpose of nurturing possible buyers with valuable content.
 Your content warms up the reader to become a customer shortly.

-Take, for example, a lawyer who runs a blog and dishes out useful legal information to the public.
+For example, a lawyer runs a blog and dishes out useful legal information to the public.
 They are positioning themselves as an expert in the legal field.

 The readers might not need the advice, but they will only hire a legal representative they believe in and trust.